vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 ### Prepare meta/signed/resticted-modules repositories - `cranky update-dependent`
 <!--cheatsheet-->
 ```
-$ cd ../linux-meta-DERIVATIVE
+$ cd ../linux-meta
 $ cranky update-dependent
 $ cranky tag

-$ cd ../linux-signed-DERIVATIVE
+$ cd ../linux-signed
 $ cranky update-dependent
 $ cranky tag

-$ cd ../linux-restricted-modules-DERIVATIVE
+$ cd ../linux-lrm
 $ cranky update-dependent
 $ cranky tag
 ```
 <!--/cheatsheet-->

-Currently this step must be done manually, calling the scripts from "linux-meta", "linux-signed" and "linux-restricted-modules" (the additional repositories cloned via `cranky checkout`).
+Currently this step must be done manually, calling the scripts from "linux-meta", "linux-signed" and "linux-lrm" (the additional repositories cloned via `cranky checkout`).

 Example:
 ```
-$ cd ../linux-meta-oracle
+$ cd ../linux-meta
 $ cranky update-dependent
 $ cranky tag

-$ cd ../linux-signed-oracle
+$ cd ../linux-signed
 $ cranky update-dependent
 $ cranky tag

-$ cd ../linux-restricted-modules-oracle
+$ cd ../linux-lrm
 $ cranky update-dependent
 $ cranky tag
 ```

-It is mandatory to run "cranky update-dependent" and "cranky tag" from the "linux-meta", "linux-signed" and "linux-restricted-modules" directories, not from the kernel source directory.
+It is mandatory to run "cranky update-dependent" and "cranky tag" from the "linux-meta", "linux-signed" and "linux-lrm" directories, not from the kernel source directory.

-**Note** In certain releases "linux-signed" and "linux-restricted-modules" are missing, for example "linux-kvm".
+**Note** In certain releases "linux-signed" and "linux-lrm" are missing, for example "linux-kvm".
 To show the list of packages that are part of a certain kernel set, you can use the command `cranky rmadison`, example:
 ```